 Get professional training in dramatherapy: our emphasis on clinical placements and a range of dramatherapy approaches will prepare you for work in the arts therapies.
-When you graduate, you’ll be qualified to work as a dramatherapist in the UK and overseas, and eligible for registration with the Health and Care Professions Council in the UK.
+When you graduate, you will be qualified to work as a dramatherapist in the UK and overseas, and eligible for registration with the Health and Care Professions Council in the UK.

-You’ll take part in clinical placements in two to three fields, under the supervision of qualified dramatherapists.
+You will take part in clinical placements in two to three fields, under the supervision of qualified dramatherapists.
 Your placements could be in community settings, schools, hospitals or hospices, giving you valuable experience of working in a multidisciplinary team and great preparation for employment.

 The course teaching is rich and diverse, and encompasses workshops and seminars from professional dramatherapists and other health professionals